-Executive Vice President, Chief Operating Officer, and Secretary ii Proxy Statement and Notice of 2023 Annual Meeting
+Executive Vice President, Chief Operating Officer,

+and Secretary

+Proxy Summary

 How does the Board of Directors recommend that I vote on the proposals?

-FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023;

-FOR the approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement; and

-FOR every ONE YEAR on the frequency of future advisory votes on executive compensation.
+FOR the election of the nine nominees to the Board of Directors; FOR the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023; FOR the approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement; and FOR every ONE YEAR on the frequency of future advisory votes on executive compensation.